zikula/core/docs/Admin/ThemeCreationExample.md

 If you want to create your own theme, the starting point of reusing the ZikulaBoostrapTheme is a good idea.
 This example is based on the ZikulaBoostrapTheme of Zikula 1.4.5

-* First create a new vendor folder inside the themes folder.
+- First create a new vendor folder inside the themes folder.
 It should start with a capital letter.
-For our example we should start with `Company`
+For our example we should start with `Company`.
-* In this folder we will now create a theme folder.
+- In this folder we will now create a theme folder.
 Let us name it `Paula`.
-So we now have the following:
+So we now have the following: `themes/Company/Paula`.
-`themes/Company/Paula`.
-* Copy all the files and folder of the folder ZikulaBootstrapTheme into the folder `Paula`.
+- Copy all the files and folder of the folder ZikulaBootstrapTheme into the folder `Paula`.
-* Rename `Company/Paula/ZikulaBootstrapTheme.php` to `Company/Paula/CompanyPaulaTheme.php`
+- Rename `Company/Paula/ZikulaBootstrapTheme.php` to `Company/Paula/CompanyPaulaTheme.php`.
-* Change the content as follows:
+- Change the content as follows:

 ```php
 namespace Company\PaulaTheme;